 A hero of American folklore, Johnny Appleseed was said to be a barefoot wanderer with a tin pot hat, and a sack of apples, so he might leave the start of trees everywhere he went.
 But unlike his tall tale colleagues Paul Bunyan and Babe the Blue Ox, Appleseed's story was based on a real man.
 His name was John Chapman, and his real life was far richer and more interesting than his legend.
+Here are nine things you might not have known about the man behind the myth, in honor of Johnny Appleseed Day.

 The apples that Chapman favored for planting were small and tart "spitters"—named for what you'd likely do if you took a bite of one.
 But this made them ideal for making hard cider and applejack.
 This was a far more valuable crop than edible apples.
-In The Botany of Desire, Michael Pollan writes,
+In The Botany of Desire, Michael Pollan wrote:

 Up until Prohibition, an apple grown in America was far less likely to be eaten than to wind up in a barrel of cider.
 In rural areas cider took the place of not only wine and beer but of coffee and tea, juice, and even water.